gjbex/atools/docs/acreate.md

-# Adding atools features using templates,
+# Adding atools features using templates

 Although the modifications required to use `atools` are fairly simple, they involve some steps that my be unfamiliar to the casual user.